-What stands out most about this chapter is its awareness and understanding of issues affecting female students.
+What stands out most about this chapter is its attention to issues affecting women on campus.
 They recently held a women’s formal dinner with eight executive officers from various sororities to have an open conversation about how fraternity men can assist with the prevention of sexual assault and support of survivors.
 The chapter’s commitment to bettering its campus community is also evident through an annual faculty dinner, where more than 15 professors attend to discuss the chapter’s role and impact in Lincoln and at UNL.

 “Alpha Tau Chapter is not just positioned for success, they are pursuing success on a daily basis with the support of their advisors, alumni and their local community,” one nominator wrote.
 “They share a true brotherhood, encourage the personal growth of their members and foster a sense of home.”